How to Write Nested List Comprehensions in Python

 To do this we write a single list comprehension with two for loops.
 It’s key to remember three things when doing this:

-The function is always the first term.
+• The expression is always the first term.

-The for loops are always written in the order of the nesting.
+• The for loops are always written in the order of the nesting.

 So, to construct a nested for loop in our example we need to:

-Write a for loop iterating through all of the lists in Numbers.
+• Write a for loop iterating through all of the lists in Numbers.

-Write a for loop iterating through each number in the passed list.
+• Write a for loop iterating through each number in the passed list.

-Write a condition passing the numbers that are even.
+• Write a condition passing the numbers that are even.

-Result = [Number ** 2 for list in Numbers for Number in list if Number %2 == 0]
+Result = [Number ** 2 for list in Numbers for Number in list if Number % 2 == 0]

 If you replace the previous code you’ll find this nested list comprehension returns the same result.

-While nested list comprehensions are a useful way to improve your code's readability, there is a downside.
+While nested list comprehensions are a useful way to improve your code’s readability, there is a downside.
 List comprehensions can get very complex very quickly.
 What if you have a hundred for loops?
-Or what if you have very complex function and condition descriptions?
+Or what if you have very complex expression and condition descriptions?

 I could envision a complex nested for loop spanning several lines of code, and becoming nearly impossible to read or understand.
-While there’s Python has no technical limit to understanding complex a nested for loops, there is a human limit.
+While Python has no technical limit to understanding complex nested for loops, there is a human limit.

-If you have a complex piece of code with many for loops, or complex functions and conditions, using a nested for loop may actually make your code more difficult to understand.
+If you have a complex piece of code with many for loops, or complex expressions and conditions, using a nested for loop may actually make your code more difficult to understand.
 Take care to ensure your efforts are making your collaborators’ lives easier instead of harder.

 Generally speaking, if you have more than three levels of nesting it may be easier for everybody if you just write out the for loops.